-3. Any proposed changes to the Constitution, Statement of Faith, or Core Values must first be decided by unanimous vote of all Elder Board members and secondly must be confirmed in accordance with Article X Section E.
+3. Any proposed changes to the Constitution, Statement of Faith, Beliefs and Practices, and Core Values must first be decided by unanimous vote of all Elder Board members and secondly must be confirmed in accordance with Article X Section E.

 4. As referenced in Article IV, for purposes of church doctrine, practice, policy, and discipline, our HSC Elder Board is the church’s final interpretive authority on the Bible’s meaning and application.